voxelbonecloud/headless-docker/README.md

 # Resonite Headless

 Docker image based on Debian Bookworm Slim image with dotnet8 for hosting Resonite Headless servers.
-Supports automatic modding of the Headless.
+Supports automatic modding of the Headless and updating config and mod files from git repos.

 You can find examples for Portainer deployments in the [Portainer folder](portainer/)